ecthelionvi/NeoComposer.nvim/README.md

 }
 ```

 2. Setup the plugin in your `init.lua`.
-Skip this step if you're fine with the default settings or using lazy.nvim with opts set as above.
+Skip this step if you are using lazy.nvim with opts set as above.
 ```Lua
 require("NeoComposer").setup()
 ```